Find Affordable College Courses

 Brunswick, ME

-Our analysis found Bowdoin College to be the best value school for area studies students who want to pursue a degree in the New England Region .
-Located in the town of Brunswick, Bowdoin is a private not-for-profit college with a small student population.
+Our 2023 rankings named Bowdoin College the best value school in the New England Region for area studies students.
+Located in the fringe town of Brunswick, Bowdoin is a private not-for-profit school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Bowdoin are $58,322 a year.
 While working on their degree, area studies majors at Bowdoin accumulate an average of around $19,500 in student debt.

-Bowdoin not only placed well in our value ranking, but it is also #2 on our Best Area Studies Schools in the New England Region list.
+Bowdoin also made our Best Area Studies Schools in the New England Region list, coming in at #2.

 Read More…